-In a bowl measure out the flour and ginger.
-Once the butter mixture has melted, add the dry ingredients, lemon zest, juice and brandy.
+- In a bowl measure out the flour and ground ginger.
+Once the butter mixture has melted, add the dry ingredients, lemon zest and juice.
 Mix well.

-Drop mixture by teaspoons onto the prepared baking sheet.
-A teaspoon will spread enough for a cigar shape.
-If you want bigger discs for baskets then add 2 teaspoons to each biscuit.
+- Using a teaspoon, drop the mixture onto the prepared baking sheet.
+A teaspoon will spread enough for a cylinder or curved shape.
+If you want bigger discs for brandy baskets then add 2 teaspoons to each biscuit.

-Bake for 10 minutes but watch closely.
-You want them to become lace like, but not too dark, just golden.
+- Bake for 10 minutes but watch closely, they should become lace like, but not too dark, just golden.

 - Remove the tray from the oven and allow to rest for 2-3 minutes.
 Next shape into cylinders by using the handle of a wooden spoon that has been rubbed with sunflower oil.
 Alternatively make any other shape that you wish to fill.

 - Set the snaps aside to cool completely before filling.